justineuro/h5p-mcq-maker/README.md

+**(Before using this bash script, note that a convenient way to creat a single H5P of any type is probably by using a free H5P viewer/editor app such as [Lumi](https://app.lumi.education/).
+However, if you have a substantial amount of multiple-choice question sets to create, then this bash script comes in handy.)**

 # h5p-mcq-maker

 This repository contains a bash script for creating an [H5P](https://h5p.org) of multiple-choice questions (with a single correct answer) using the [H5P Question Set template](https://h5p.org/question-set) via the linux command line.
 Simply: